 2. Get Moving for Chicago Dance Month

-From tap to Bollywood to flash mobs, there are countless ways to move your body during Chicago Dance Month.
-Take free classes and attend free performances at Navy Pier downtown and Palmisano Park in Bridgeport throughout the month.
+From Afro-Cuban to Turkish dance, there are countless ways to move your body during Chicago Dance Month.
+Take free classes and attend free performances at Navy Pier downtown and at the Logan Center for the Arts in Hyde Park throughout the month.

-Blues fans from all over the world converge on Millenium Park every June for the world’s largest free blues festival.
-Don’t miss Mavis Staples, a B.B.
-King Centennial Tribute, and a Women in Blues Tribute to Denise LaSalle at the Chicago Blues Festival.
+Blues fans from all over the world converge on Millennium Park every June for the world’s largest free blues festival.
+Don’t miss Taj Mahal and the Phantom Blues Band, Ruthie Foster, Elvin Bishop & Charlie Musselwhite Duo, and a 75th-anniversary celebration for Billy Branch at the Chicago Blues Festival.

 St. George Greek Orthodox Church was established in Lincoln Park back in 1923, so it’s no wonder it celebrates culture and tradition at Lincoln Park Greek Fest.
 Savor Greek cuisine from souvlaki to baklava while you enjoy traditional music and dancing.

-Nothing signals summer like the smoky scent of grilled meats at a sunny street festival It’s no surprise that Ribfest Chicago remains so popular in its 25th year.
-Head to Northcenter to sample ribs from nine different vendors and add a whiskey tasting while you’re at it.
+Nothing signals summer like the smoky scent of grilled meats at a sunny street festival It’s no surprise that Ribfest Chicago remains so popular in its 26th year.
+Head to Northcenter to sample ribs from eleven different vendors and add a whiskey tasting while you’re at it.

 6. Treat Dad to a Memorable Father’s Day in Chicago